anilrai01/Weather-Forecast/README.md

 # Weather-App
-Weather Display App using JavaScript
+Displaying current weather and some basic information using JavaScript and Dark Sky API